ndanny/near-contract/README.md

 # near-smart-contract

 A smart contract on the NEAR protocol that implements a counter.
-The counter is easy to implement but the stored on the near blockchain.
+The counter is easy to implement but it's unique since it's stored on the near blockchain.

 ### Test & compile